Our departmental ASK Advisers

 ASK stands for Academic Skills and Know-how.
 ASK Advisers are postgraduate research students in your department who are trained and mentored by the Study Advice team.
 Like Study Advisers, they can't proof read your work, or give you specific answers to your assignments.
 But they do have local experience of how things work in your department, and are uniquely placed to give you advice based on their knowledge and experience.
 And if your query is beyond their scope, they'll suggest the best person for you to contact, whether that's your tutor, a Study Adviser, or a librarian.

-In 2017-18, we have ASK Advisers in the following departments:
+In 2017-18, there are ASK Advisers in the following departments:

-Anisa and Sarah will be providing the ASK service for all students in alternate weeks.
+Anisa and Sarah will be providing the ASK service for all students.
 Zhe will be providing a targeted ASK service for NUIST students only.

 I am a PhD student in Economics looking at income inequality in the UK.
 I completed my undergraduate degree in Economics and my MSc in Emerging and Developing Economies at the University of Reading.